Blog Post - Alimony and Spousal Support in Ohio: What You Need to Know

 • Remarriage of the Recipient Spouse: In Ohio, unless the divorce decree explicitly states otherwise, the obligation to pay spousal support typically terminates if the spouse receiving the support remarries.

-• Cohabitation of the Recipient Spouse: If the divorce decree or separation agreement includes a provision for termination or modification upon the recipient spouse cohabiting with a new partner in a relationship akin to marriage, this can also lead to the end or a change in spousal support.
-Proving cohabitation to the court’s satisfaction is often required.
+• Cohabitation of the Recipient Spouse: If the divorce decree allows, cohabitation by the recipient spouse with a new partner can lead to the termination or modification of spousal support.

 • Mutual Agreement: The parties can mutually agree to terminate spousal support, which would then be formalized through a court order.